-Religious studies at A level offers a window to a higher level theological and philosophical discussion.
+Religious studies offers a window to a higher-level theological and philosophical discussion.

-A level religious studies offers students the opportunity to gain a thorough grounding in key Western philosophical concepts, themes, ideas and techniques and develop their skills of analysis and reasoning.
+Students have the opportunity to gain a thorough grounding in key Western philosophical concepts, themes, ideas and techniques and analysis and reasoning.
 It also helps students learn to form their own judgements and how to express them coherently, as well as how to contribute to the process of debate.
-The skills learnt can be applied successfully to other academic subjects and to the many theories and arguments students encounter in their everyday lives.

-Students explore the philosophy of religion arguments for the existence of God; evil and suffering; religious experience and language; miracles; and self and life after death.
+Students explore the philosophy of religion, including arguments for the existence of God, evil and suffering, religious experience and language, miracles, self and life after death.

-Students also take a module in ethics and religion including ethical theories; issues of human life and death; issues of animal life and death; introduction to meta ethics; free will and moral responsibility; conscience; and Bentham and Kant.
+Students also take a module in ethics and religion, including ethical theories, issues of human life and death, issues of animal life and death, introduction to meta ethics, free will and moral responsibility, conscience, Bentham and Kant.

-In the Upper Sixth students carry out a study of Christianity including sources of wisdom and authority; God/gods/ultimate reality; self, death and the afterlife; good conduct and key moral principles; expression of religious identity; religion, gender and sexuality; religion and science; religion and secularisation; and religion and religious pluralism.
+In Upper Sixth, students carry out a study of Christianity, including sources of wisdom and authority, expression of religious identity, gender and sexuality, science, secularisation and religious pluralism.

 Students can attend study conferences in London and Cambridge to consolidate their knowledge and stretch their understanding.
 There are also opportunities for students to opt into smaller trips in and around the area on topics as diverse as Science Fiction and Religion, The Selfie and Identity, An Evening with Rabbi Lionel Blue and The Forgiveness Project Annual Lecture.

 We have a well-stocked departmental library, including university-level study guides to primary tracts of the world’s great thinkers, and encourage students to read widely.